engineyard/ey-docs/pages/application_home.md

 ### Remove a Gem

-Just click the x Remove link and the gem is removed.
+Click the x Remove link and the gem is removed.
 This will remove the gem from the UI but will not remove the gem from any currently running instances.

-## Manage Unix Packages
+## Add Unix packages to your application

+You can add additional software packages to your application within Engine Yard Cloud.
+Packages are added at the account-level.
+After a package is applied to specific environment, it cannot be removed from that environment.
+(Although, after a package is dissociated from an application, new environments for that application do not have the package.)

 ###To configure additional software packages for your application within Engine Yard Cloud.